gschaumb/team03-capstone/docs/index.md

   - **Agentic RAG**: Our custom-built RAG developed for the Capstone project.
   - **Base RAG**: A foundational RAG created during Milestone 2 as a proof of concept.
   - **Unaugmented RAG**: Responses generated directly by GPT-3.5 Turbo.

 - The response was evaluated in two ways:
   - **BERTScore**:
-    - Unlike ROUGE and BLEU that rely on n-gram overlap, BERTScore considers context by leveraging embeddings.
-We used the microsoft/deberta-xlarge-mnli embeddings to compare the ground truth response with the other three systems.
-It returns Precision, Recall and F1 Score metrics.
+    - Unlike traditional metrics like ROUGE and BLEU that rely on n-gram overlap, BERTScore evaluates semantic similarity by leveraging contextual embeddings.
+We utilized the microsoft/deberta-xlarge-mnli model to compare the ground truth response with the three systems.
+BERTScore provides three metrics: Precision, Recall, and F1 Score, capturing how well the generated response aligns with the ground truth.
   - **Entity Coverage Score**
-    - We wanted to overcome the drawbacks of the BERTScore that was presumably caused by the length of the evaluation.
-It was driven by the philosophy that however short the summary is, if it covers enough entities such as names, places, dates, etc, it can be considered a good summary.
-To that effect, we calculated a score which was the ratio of topics covered in the ground truth vs topics covered in the other three systems.
-These 'entities' were captured using Spacy's NER package for People, Locations, Dates and Times, Quantities and Currency.
+    - We wanted to look at the evaluation from another angle.
+To address the limitations of BERTScore due to its sensitivity to response length, we introduced the Entity Coverage Score.
+This metric is based on the principle that a good summary should cover key entities, regardless of its length.
+The score is computed as the ratio of entities in the generated response to those in the ground truth.
+Entities—such as names, locations, dates, times, quantities, and currencies were identified using spaCy's Named Entity Recognition (NER) package.
+This method emphasizes coverage over verbosity.

 ### Email Agent Evaluation {#email-agent-evaluation}